How to clean reusable nappies

 Tuesday, 12 April 2022 | Admin

 Cleaning reusable nappies isn't complicated.
-Here's the wash routine for bamboo cloth nappies as recommended by the Nappy Alliance:
+Here's how you clean a dirty reusable nappy as recommended by the Nappy Alliance:

 - Prewash your nappies before use